 (e) operation of the Synchronous Power Generating Module at maximum lagging Reactive Power and a power output between Maximum Capacity and Minimum Stable Operating Level.

 (f) operation of the Synchronous Power Generating Module at maximum leading Reactive Power and a power output between Maximum Capacity and Minimum Stable Operating Level.

+In the case of a Synchronous Electricity Storage Module, The Company shall have discretion to reduce the durations of the tests set out in ECP.A.5.7.1 (a) – (f), depending upon the capacity of the energy store.

 ECP.A.5.7.2 In the case of an Embedded Synchronous Power Generating Module where distribution network considerations restrict the Synchronous Power Generating Module Reactive Power Output The Company will only require demonstration within the acceptable limits of the Network Operator’s System.